A better title for this post is Useful, but it’s not as attention-grabbing.

 The dentist turned a knob somewhere behind me and left me alone for a few more minutes.
-He came back with his assistant and they started setting up for the procedure.
+He returned with his assistant, and they started setting up the procedure.

 “I still don’t feel any different,” I said, becoming increasingly nervous.

 He ignored me and started with the shots of Novocain, or whatever it was.
 They hurt terribly!
 I was agitated and miserable and not in a laughing mood at all.

 I was aware of everything.
 I was not happy.
 I did not feel calm.
 I didn't laugh.